 Small-medium sized businesses

 - Coronavirus Business Interruption Loan Scheme (CBILS) – the British Business Bank’s CBILS facilitates business finance to small and medium sized businesses.
 Businesses with turnover up to £45m can borrow a maximum of £5m under the scheme.
-This is aimed at businesses that are viable but unable to obtain finance due to having insufficient security to meet the lender’s normal requirements.
-Businesses will now be able to access the first 12 months of that finance interest free.
+This is aimed at businesses that are viable.
+SME businesses can access the first 12 months of that finance interest free.
 The borrower remains 100% liable for the debt.
 The scheme is open until 31 March 2021.
 See our guidance on CBILS here or read our Q&A article

-- Statutory Sick Pay (SSP) support – small and medium sized businesses (fewer than 250 employees) will be able to reclaim SSP paid for sickness due to COVID-19 for up to 2 weeks sick pay per employee – read more here.
-For our payroll clients, the KR team are set up to provide you with the information you will need to make a reclaim.
+- Statutory Sick Pay (SSP) support – small and medium-sized businesses (fewer than 250 employees) are able to reclaim SSP paid for sickness due to COVID-19 for up to 2 weeks sick pay per employee – read more here.
+For our payroll clients, the Kreston Reeves team are set up to provide you with the information you will need to make a reclaim.

 - International traders should consider the existing support that is available from the Department for International Trade and UK Export Finance.
 See our guidance here.

-How we can help
+How can we help?

 Subscribe to our newsletters